cjdbarlow/Part-One/pituitary_and_hypothalamus.md

 * **Long-loop feedback** describes negative feedback from a pituitary target gland (i.e. thyroid, adrenal, gonads) on the hypothalamus, e.g. cortisol inhibiting CRH (as well as ACTH) release.
     * These axes are also named with target gland, e.g. hypothalamic-pituitary-adrenal axis

-###Pituitary Hormones
+###Pituitary Hormones{#pit}
 The pituitary gland secretes **eight hormones** from **two lobes**:
 * **Anterior Pituitary**
 Secretes **six** hormones in response to hypothalamic endocrine stimulus.
 These are classified as:
     * **Stimulating** hormones, which act at another gland:
         * **ACTH**
         Short-chain peptide that stimulates cortisol release from the zona fasciculata.
-Release is stimulated by CRH, and inhibited by cortisol.
+Release is stimulated by CRH, and inhibi  ted by cortisol.
         * **TSH**
         Glycoprotein that stimulates synthesis and release of T<sub>3</sub> and T<sub>4</sub>.
 Release is stimulated by TRH, and inhibited by T<sub>3</sub>.
         * **FSH**